lucka-me/DeMap/README.md

 - [ ] Edit the points manually
 - [ ] Generate PNG
 - [ ] Clean the code of delaunay algorithm
+- [ ] Setting the width and height

 ## License
 The source code are [licensed under MIT](./LICENSE).